-A. Rules Applicable to Players
+A. Rules Applicable to Players in Electronic Environment

 - a.
-When a hand has started, all players, except dummy during the play, should remain at the table.
-While dummy is permitted to leave the table (and remain away from the table until the hand is completed), dummy is expected to courteously inform the table that he is departing.
-The departure may not be disruptive and dummy must make sure that he does not see the hands of the other players. - b.
-When dummy has left the table, dummy has lost all rights.
-If there is a surrogate dummy, such dummy has no rights. - c.
 Once play of a segment has begun, unless escorted or monitored, both members of a pair may not be away from the table at the same time until the segment is completed.
-If a pair wishes to converse in private, they must be monitored by a tournament official. - d.
+If a pair wishes to converse in private, they must be monitored by a tournament official. - b.
 Until the segment has been completed, players leaving the room must be escorted.
-Players may be escorted by opponents, neutral kibitzers, or tournament officials or their designees. - e.
-When using screens, players are required to cooperate by bidding silently, writing questions, writing answers to questions, and generally making as little noise as reasonably possible. - f.
-A player upon finding himself in a position in which security is compromised must report the situation to a tournament director immediately. - g.
-No electronic communication devices (other than health aids or devices being used to play) are permitted to be in the possession of anyone other than a tournament official or Vugraph operator in a playing room.
+Players may be escorted by opponents, neutral kibitzers, or tournament officials or their designees. - c.
+A player upon finding himself in a position in which security is compromised must report the situation to a tournament director immediately. - d.
+No electronic communication devices (other than health aids or devices being used to play) are permitted to be in the possession of anyone other than a tournament official in a playing room.
 If a player is found in possession of an unauthorized electronic device in the playing room during a Round Robin match, the player's team shall be penalized 3 Victory Points.
 If a player is found in possession of an unauthorized electronic device in the playing room during a Knockout match, the player's team will be penalized 10 IMPs.
 Additional penalties are set forth in the Special Conditions of Contest for each event.
 Tournament directors will handle emergency/important paging situations on a case by case basis at their discretion.